Link Bait Sucks – People Are Not Fish

 “creating killer content so people link to you”.

-Of course the truth lies in-between.
+Of course it depends!
+The truth lies in-between.
 It’s more or less 50/50.

-When you create killer content link bait people will link to you but if you or someone else refers to it as link bait you might get downvoted on Reddit or even blacklisted.
+When you create killer content link bait people will link to you.
+In case you or someone else refers to it as link bait you might expect a backlash though.

 People do not like being treated as fish you want to eat for lunch.